serd223/walked/README.md

   $ cargo install --path .
 ```

-For you to be able to change your directory upon quitting `walked`, you will need to add something along the lines of the following script to your autoexec script (.bashrc, Powershell_profile.ps1, etc):
+For you to be able to change your directory upon quitting `walkEd`, you will need to add something along the lines of the following script to your autoexec script (.bashrc, Powershell_profile.ps1, etc):
 ```powershell
 # Example Powershell profile
 function wd() {